This document was compiled and is copyright (2001) by Robert J. Budzynski.

 OK, now that you've done that: Pike has a generic SQL

-module, called (appropriately) Sql
+module, called (appropriately) Sql, which is

 the preferred interface.
 Most of the real work is done by